xpepermint/httlib-rs/protos/README.md

 This crate implements [Protocol Buffers] binary protocol `v3` (`proto3`), for encoding and decoding typed messages to and from the wire format.
-The protocol deals in depth with optimizing the representation of data types on the wire so that as little data as possible is transmitted between client and server.
+The protocol deals in-depth with optimizing the representation of data types on the wire so that as little data as possible is transmitted between the client and server.

 [![Documentation](https://img.shields.io/badge/-Documentation-blue?style=for-the-badge&logo=Rust)](https://docs.rs/httlib-protos)